russelsantos19/100-days-of-code/log.md

 **Thoughts**:      Seven days to go for my #100DaysOfCode Challenge.
 It feels really great to finish this challenge.
 I think I should delay my log and delay finishing this challenge to be able to finish my project and show something great in my Hundred Day.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 94: October 10, 2020 Saturday

+**Today's Progress**:  Spent 3-4 hours in coding today.
+And I'd be able to put a date in my appointments application.
+There's a lot to do in this project.
+I also had to add the time per appointment.

+**Thoughts**:      Today I learn the importance of a unique key in v-for vuejs so I made a function that creates a unuqiue ID for each appointment.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)